Friday (Rebecca Black song): Controversy

 On June 16, 2011, YouTube took down the official music video for "Friday".
 Instead, a message in place of the video read: "This video is no longer available due to a copyright claim by Rebecca Black.
 Sorry about that."
-A spokesman for Rebecca Black said her legal team had asked YouTube to take the video down because of an ongoing legal dispute with the song's producers ARK Music Factory.
+A spokesman for Black said her legal team had asked YouTube to take the video down because of an ongoing legal dispute with the song's producers ARK Music Factory.
 ARK Music Factory responded by saying it was disappointed that Black decided to have the video pulled from YouTube despite the two parties being in "good faith negotiations".
 It added: "There's been an ongoing, open dialogue with our company.
 So we were blindsided to get a 'Take Down Notice' alleging copyright infringement instead of a call or e-mail from Rebecca's representatives.
 Our use of the video has fully been authorized (as evidenced by four uninterrupted months and 160 million-plus viewings without objection) by both Ms. Black and the copyright holder.
 Regardless, we are going to continue to take the high road and work out the complaint as soon as possible, so that the million-plus people who watch Friday for free each day can continue to enjoy the video."
 On September 16, 2011, the music video was restored to YouTube, on Black's official channel.